Use CI/CD configuration from other files

 In this example, GitLab checks for the existence of file.md in the current project.

-There is a known issue if you configure include with rules:exists to add a configuration file from a different project.
+Review your configuration carefully if you use include with rules:exists in an include file from a different project.
 GitLab checks for the existence of the file in the other project.
 For example:

 include: